 \label{sec:proteomicExpt}

-Throughout this thesis, the proteomic study is used as a principle example for the hight-throughput experiment.
-Proteomic studies require the use of a combination of technologies, coupled with database searching, for the identification and quantification of the proteins within a target cell, tissue or biofluid.
-The purpose of this section is to provide a detailed description of these identifications and measurements are made.
-By understanding the data generation process, we hope to also have a better understanding of how to design proteomics experiments using the technologies described.
-Thus, Section~\ref{subsec:protein} provides a detailed introduction to proteins and some of their properties, and defines what is meant by a proteome.
-Section~\ref{subsec:MudPIT} describes the process of separating a complex protein mixture into smaller subunits so that high resolution measurements can be made of the proteins’ constituent components by the mass spectrometer.
-Section~\ref{subsec:iTRAQ} describes a recent protein labelling technology which enables the simultaneous analysis of multiple protein complex protein mixtures.
+Throughout this thesis, proteomic study is used as the principal example for the high-throughput experiment.
+Proteomic studies require the use of a combination of technologies, coupled with database searching, to identify and quantify the proteins within a target cell, tissue or biofluid.
+This section aims to describe these identifications and measurements in detail.
+Through better understanding the data generation process, we hope to also better understand how to design proteomics experiments using the technologies described.
+Section~\ref{subsec:protein} thus provides a detailed introduction to proteins and some of their properties, and defines the term proteome.
+Section~\ref{subsec:MudPIT} describes the process of separating a complex protein mixture into smaller subunits so that the mass spectrometer can make high resolution measurements of the proteins’ constituent components.
+Section~\ref{subsec:iTRAQ} describes a recent protein labelling technology that enables the simultaneous analysis of multiple protein complex protein mixtures.

 \subsection{Proteins and the Proteome}